-- 121. All Notices given by members under the Procedure Rules will be treated as having been given to the recipient by any of the following means: - (a) post properly addressed to the recipient at their usual business address - (b) leaving it properly addressed for the recipient at their usual business address - (c) email sent to an email address designated by the recipient for this purpose from an email account registered with the Council in the member's name - (d) submitting a form on the Council's website designated for this purpose - 122.
-All notices given to members under the Procedure Rules shall be treated as having been given to the recipient by any of the following means: - (a) post properly addressed to the recipient at their usual address (being their usual place of residence or any other address that the member has notified to the Director of Governance for these purposes) - (b) leaving it properly addressed for the recipient at their usual address or if requested (by notice given to the Director of Governance), either in addition to or substitution for the methods set out in paragraphs 121(a) and (b)
+- 79. All Notices given by members under the Procedure Rules will be treated as having been given to the recipient by any of the following means: - (a) post properly addressed to the recipient at their usual business address - (b) leaving it properly addressed for the recipient at their usual business address - (c) email sent to an email address designated by the recipient for this purpose from an email account registered with the Council in the member's name

-- (c) email sent to an email account registered with the Council in the member's name from an email account registered to the Council - 123.
-All notices given under the Procedure Rules must be given in writing, contain all of the information that is reasonably required in order to properly communicate the purpose and effect of the notice, and be signed (which shall include electronic signatures) by the person or persons required to give the notice in question. - 124.
-If more than one signatory is required to give valid notice, any single notice given must bear all the signatures of all necessary signatories and be given in accordance with paragraph 121(a) or (b).
-Alternatively, each of the required signatories may give individual notices in accordance with paragraph 121(c) or (d) above. - 125.
-Notices shall be deemed to have been given: - (i) in the case of 121(a) or 122(a), on the day upon which delivery would ordinarily occur in the normal course of the method of post chosen (provided proof of posting is available) - (j) in the case of 121(b) or 122(b), on the day upon which the notice is left - (k) in the case of 121(c) to (d), on the day upon which receipt is acknowledged otherwise than by any automated process - (I) in the case of 122(c), on the day upon which notice is sent
+- (d) submitting a form on the Council's website designated for this purpose - 80.
+All notices given to members under the Procedure Rules shall be treated as having been given to the recipient by any of the following means: - (e) post properly addressed to the recipient at their usual address (being their usual place of residence or any other address that the member has notified to the Director of Governance for these purposes) - (f) leaving it properly addressed for the recipient at their usual address or if requested (by notice given to the Director of Governance), either in addition to or substitution for the methods set out in paragraphs 79(a) and (b) - (g) email sent to an email account registered with the Council in the member's name from an email account registered to the Council - 81.
+All notices given under the Procedure Rules must be given in writing, contain all of the information that is reasonably required in order to properly communicate the purpose and effect of the notice, and be signed (which shall include electronic signatures) by the person or persons required to give the notice in question. - 82.
+If more than one signatory is required to give valid notice, any single notice given must bear all the signatures of all necessary signatories and be given in accordance with paragraph 79(a) or (b).
+Alternatively, each of the required signatories may give individual notices in accordance with paragraph 79 (c) or (d) above. - 83.
+Notices shall be deemed to have been given: - (h) in the case of 79(a) or 80(a), on the day upon which delivery would ordinarily occur in the normal course of the method of post chosen (provided proof of posting is available) - (i) in the case of 79(b) or 80(b), on the day upon which the notice is left - (j) in the case of 79(c) to (d), on the day upon which receipt is acknowledged otherwise than by any automated process - (k) in the case of 80(c), on the day upon which notice is sent

-- 126. The following example is provided to demonstrate the effect of paragraphs 121 and 122.
-In the following example, it is assumed that none of the weekdays referred to is a public holiday. - 127.
-If a notice is required to be given five days before a meeting, then giving the notice and the meeting are the two specified events for the purposes of paragraph 121. - 128.
-Assuming the meeting is to be held on a Monday, then the latest a notice may be given is on the first of the two preceding Fridays, between 09:00 and 17:00 hours. - 129.
-If so given, the Friday upon which the notice is given ranks as the day upon which the first event occurs for the purposes of paragraph 121.
+- 84. The following example is provided to demonstrate the effect of paragraphs 77 and 78.
+In the following example, it is assumed that none of the weekdays referred to is a public holiday. - 85.
+If a notice is required to be given five days before a meeting, then giving the notice and the meeting are the two specified events for the purposes of paragraph 78.

+- 86. Assuming the meeting is to be held on a Monday, then the latest a notice may be given is on the first of the two preceding Fridays, between 09:00 and 17:00 hours. - 87.
+If so given, the Friday upon which the notice is given ranks as the day upon which the first event occurs for the purposes of paragraph 78.
 The five week days in the ensuing week then rank as the required five clear days between giving the notice and day upon which the meeting is being held.